Articles by Matthew Gilligan

-In May sweeping changes to tax rules were announced with the ones of most significance to property investors being the prohibition on claiming depreciation on buildings after the end of the 2011 financial year and drops in personal income tax rates.
-At the same time the Government announced that they wished to review the current tax rules in relation to LAQCs.
+In May, sweeping changes to tax rules were announced with the two of most significance to property investors being the prohibition on claiming depreciation on buildings after the end of the 2011 financial year and drops in personal income tax rates.
+At the same time, the Government announced that they wished to review the current tax rules in relation to LAQCs.
 In the Issues Paper it was proposed that LAQCs would be treated as limited partnerships for tax purposes with the three main consequences of this being:

-With draft legislation now available it is clear that the Government is committed to implementing these changes and the outcome is largely as set out in the original Issues Paper albeit that the route chosen is simultaneously more complicated, but more friendly for taxpayers.
+With draft legislation now available, it is clear that the Government is committed to implementing these changes.
+The outcome is largely as set out in the original Issues Paper, albeit that the route chosen is simultaneously more complicated, but more friendly for taxpayers.

 The headline of the draft legislation could well be “LAQCs are gone”.
-From the 2011/2012 income year existing LAQCs will no longer have the ability to attribute their losses to shareholders which effectively represents the end of the LAQC regime.
-Before readers with LAQCs that are going to produce tax losses post 2011 throw their hands up in despair let me introduce you to the new LTC structure.
-Contact Us At GRA
+From the 2011/2012 income year, existing LAQCs will no longer have the ability to attribute their losses to shareholders, which effectively represents the end of the LAQC regime.
+Before readers with LAQCs that are going to produce tax losses post 2011 throw their hands up in despair, let me introduce you to the new LTC structure.

-The new LTC rules (LTC stands for “look through company”) are essentially the same as the proposed rules in the Issues Paper released in May.
-In other words an LTC is a company that will be taxed as a limited partnership.
+The new LTC rules (LTC stands for “look-through company”) are essentially the same as the proposed rules in the Issues Paper released in May.
+In other words, an LTC is a company that will be taxed as a limited partnership.
 All profits and losses of an LTC will be attributed to shareholders in accordance with their shareholding interests.
-If losses are produced the shareholders ability to claim those losses and offset them against other forms of income will be restricted if the losses exceed what is known as their “membership basis”.
-Broadly speaking the membership basis is as noted above with the confirmation that shareholder loans are included in the calculation.
+If losses are produced, the shareholders' ability to claim those losses and offset them against other forms of income will be restricted if the losses exceed what is known as their “membership basis”.
+Broadly speaking, the membership basis is as noted above with the confirmation that shareholder loans are included in the calculation.
 The sale of shares in an LTC will be treated as the sale of the underlying assets so that potentially issues like depreciation recovery will arise.
-In saying that it is noted that there are thresholds and exceptions as to when there will be a tax cost.
-Contact Us At GRA
+In saying that, it is noted that there are thresholds and exceptions as to when there will be a tax cost.

-Perhaps the best way to sum this up, if you have an LAQC at present going into the 2011/2012 income year you have four options as follows:
+Perhaps the best way to sum this up is if you have an LAQC at present going into the 2011/2012 income year, you have four options as follows:

 In closing, I see the LTC as effectively replacing LAQCs and see them as being widely used by investors.
 Having said that, the transition process presents both opportunities and risks for investors and I urge you to get advice in relation to your existing LAQCs and the transition options prior to 31 March 2011.
 Contact Us At GRA